-- Take your regularly prescribed medications the morning of the surgery, although aspirin and aspirin containing medications should not be taken for 14 days prior to surgery unless you are a cardiac or stroke patient and it was prescribed by your doctor.
-Please check all medicine labels.
+- Take your regularly prescribed medications the morning of the surgery.
 If you are unsure, please call for instructions.
 Advise your physician of any over the counter medications that you take regularly.

 - If you consume alcoholic beverages, please stop 14 days before and two days after surgery.
 This will help prevent complications of bleeding.

 - We recommend a shower the evening or morning before surgery and freshly laundered clothes to help reduce the chance for getting infections.
 If you are having surgery on the head or neck please wear a shirt or blouse that buttons up the front.

 - A container for contact lenses or dentures should be brought if the surgical site is around your eyes or mouth.

 - Please realize that you will probably be in our office for an extended period of time on your surgery day.
 For this reason, please bring your medications with you on the morning of your surgery so that you may take them throughout the day.

 - On the day of your surgery, you must be accompanied by a family member or friend.
 We ask that you limit it to two people due to the limited space in our waiting room.
 Medicated patients will not be allowed to drive themselves home.
 All patients must be escorted when leaving our office after surgery.
 If we need to call for your ride after the surgery, bring the name and phone number with you and give that information to our receptionist.